fastoch/Linux/permissions.md

 ## setuid

-When the setuid bit is used, the behavior described above is modified so that when an executable is launched, it does not run with the privileges of the user who launched it, but with that of the file owner instead.
+When the setuid bit is used, the behavior described above is modified so that when an executable is launched, it does not run with the privileges of the user who launched it, but with those of the file owner instead.

 If an executable has the setuid bit set on it, and it’s owned by root, when launched by a normal user, it will run with root privileges.
 It should be clear why this represents a potential security risk, if not used correctly.